Purposeful Living

 Do you want to slow down and love the people in front of you?
 I have a gift for you today.
 My 21-day devotional Unrushed: Slow Your Pace and Embrace the Fully-present Life will help you slow down.
 You will learn to break up with hurry and be more present to your moments.
 Click here, and I’ll send this free resource to your email inbox!

-Attention, all moms and daughters!
+Calling all moms and daughters!

-My 12-year-old daughter Bekah and I wrote a mother-daughter devotional book together.
-We hope to help moms and daughters connect and grow in faith together.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.